Jasma Odan

 Jasma Odan is a folk deity from medieval Gujarat about a woman who committed sati to protect her honor after her husband was murdered by Siddharaj Jaisinh, a king of Chaulukya dynasty.

 Legend

 Jasma was a wife of Rooda who was a pond digger.
 They belonged to the Odh rajput tribe, a drifting tribe of laborers in Gujarat, Kathiawar, and some parts of Rajasthan.
 They were at Anhilwad Patan to dig Sahastralinga Tank, a lake and thousand shrines with lingam.
 Siddharaj Jaisinh, a king of Chaulukya dynasty, was captivated by the beauty of Jasma and proposed marriage.
 He offered to make her queen of Gujarat but she refused.
 Jaisinh killed her husband.
 She committed sati, by jumping into the pyre, to protect her honor.
-Her curse made the tank of Sahasralinga Tank waterless and Siddharaj without an heir to his kingdom of Gujarat.
+Her curse made the tank of Sahasralinga waterless and Siddharaj without an heir to his kingdom of Gujarat.

 The Jasmadevi temple dedicated to her, constructed by the Odh rajput tribe in the 12th century, is situated near Sahasralinga Tank at Patan, Gujarat.